He Likes You But Doesn’t Want a Relationship? Here’s Why!

 The choice is entirely yours, dear.
 Pick wisely.

-If so, his insecurity might be the reason he likes you but doesn’t want a relationship.
+If so, his insecurity may be why he doesn’t want a relationship with you.

-Even when the guy is into you, accomplishments like your fancy job title, multiple degrees, or just being flat-out gorgeous can make him feel like he’s out of your league.
+Even when the guy is into you, accomplishments like your fancy job title, multiple degrees, or just being flat-out gorgeous can make him feel like you’re out of his league.

 He might be worried that he doesn’t fit in with your friends or can’t provide at your level.
 If he was raised more blue-collar, while you’re Ivy League, that class difference might affect his ego too.